Sevierville vacation rentals

 The best time to stay in a vacation rental in Sevierville

 Fall is a popular season in Sevierville with visitors hoping to see the blazing red and golden leaves and enjoy the crisp, cool weather.
 Winter temperatures are cold and it snows about six inches each year, but Smoky Mountain Winterfest decks the region out in millions of holiday lights, making it a great time to cozy up by the fire in your Sevierville chalet.
 Spring can be a bit unpredictable, so expect a mix of warm and cooler days with plenty of rain.
 Most visitors book their Sevierville rentals during the summer, where warm-weather hikers enjoy the trails and then cool off in swimming holes along the Little Pigeon River.
 It’s always a good idea to bring layers throughout the year as the varied elevation makes for cooler temperatures, especially at night.

-What are the top things to do in Sevierville?
+Top things to do in Sevierville

 Tennessee Museum of Aviation